-Samsung comments on 16GB Galaxy S 4's user-accessible storage, points out inclusion of microSD slotAlex Wagner - Deputy Managing Editor, News Desk
+Samsung comments on 16GB Galaxy S 4's user-accessible storage, points out inclusion of microSD slotAlex Wagner - Editorial Director of News and Content

 Following a rather elaborate unveiling in mid-March, Samsung's Galaxy S 4 recently began hitting store shelves around the globe.
 However, some consumers that've bought the base 16GB model have had their new phone excitement tempered when they discovered that their device only has approximately 8GB of user-accessible storage out of the box.